Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Introduction

 \section{Introduction}

 We propose an approach to summarize the posterior distribution on the random mixing measure in Bayesian nonparametric (BNP) mixture models~\citep{ghosal2017fundamentals}.
 By focusing on the mixing measure, the method fills a gap in the existing literature which focuses on summarizing the posterior distribution of implied random partitions of experimental units~\citep{wade2018bayesian,dahl2022search}.
-The proposed approach requires only posterior Monte Carlo samples of random mixing measures as input and provides a well-defined summary of these measures.
-Importantly, the approach is model-agnostic, accommodating any prior distributions on the random mixing measures, including those with dependent structures such as dependent Dirichlet process~\citep{quintana2022dependent,maceachern:99}.
+The proposed approach requires only posterior Monte Carlo samples of random mixing measures as input and provides a well-defined summary of these measures. {The approach is valid with any posterior simulation method.} Importantly, the approach is model-agnostic, accommodating any prior distributions on the random mixing measures, including those with dependent structures such as dependent Dirichlet process~\citep{quintana2022dependent,maceachern:99}.
 Using the resulting point estimate of the mixing measure, if desired, one can derive an estimate of the density function and the partition.

 Most approaches to posterior summarization for BNP mixture models assume a context of density estimation, conditioning on a sample \( \{Y_1, \ldots, Y_n\} \) from a mixture.
-Latent indicators $c_i$, $i=1,\ldots,n$ that link the data with atoms in the mixing measure define a random partition $\rho=\{S_1,\ldots,S_K\}$ of $[n] := \{1,\ldots,n\}$ into subsets $S_k$ of matching $c_i$.
-Methods then aim to summarize $p(\rho \mid Y_1,\ldots, Y_n)$, or equivalently, $p(\cb \mid Y_1,\ldots,Y_n)$ for $\cb=(c_1,\ldots,c_n)$.
+Latent indicators $z_i$, $i=1,\ldots,n$ that link the data with atoms in the mixing measure define a random partition $\rho=\{S_1,\ldots,S_K\}$ of $[n] := \{1,\ldots,n\}$ into subsets $S_k$ of matching $z_i$.
+Methods then aim to summarize $p(\rho \mid Y_1,\ldots, Y_n)$, or equivalently, $p(\cb \mid Y_1,\ldots,Y_n)$ for $\cb=(z_1,\ldots,z_n)$.

 Proceeding under a decision-theoretic framework involves minimizing the posterior expectation of a chosen loss function to define the Bayes rule: